 Romans 11:6, KJV

-As Paul clearly informs us, either we are saved by the Grace of God through Jesus Christ alone, or by our own good works.
-This difference of opinion in the First Century Church became so severe, that the Apostles had to begin issuing warnings to their flocks to beware of these false brethren who had come in to spy out their liberty, and to draw away converts from the Truth of the Gospel of Jesus Christ.
+As Paul clearly informs us, either we are saved by the Grace of God through Jesus Christ alone, or else we are saved by our own good works.
+This difference of opinion in the First Century Church became so severe, that the Apostles had to begin issuing warnings to their flocks to beware of these false brethren who had come in to spy out their liberty, and to draw away converts from the truth of the Gospel of Jesus Christ.
 These sober warnings are easily recognizable in such verses as the following: